tazzuu/flexget-linux-config/README.md

 Over in your running Deluge instance, you will want to enable the "AutoAdd" plugin, and point it to your directories of torrents downloaded by Flexget and mounted inside your Deluge docker container instance.

 - an example of a Deluge recipe has been included in the `docker-compose.yml` file which you may use as a template for running Deluge

+Congrats, you now have automatic RSS download of .torrent files and automated adding of those torrents in your Deluge running on your headless server.

 # Resources